bbatsov/emacsredux/_posts/2013-07-09-go-to-column.markdown

 ---

-Almost every Emacs user knows that `M-g M-g` and `M-g g` (both bound to `go-to-line`) will take him to the line of his choosing (provided he knows the number of the target line, of course).
+Almost every Emacs user knows that `M-g M-g` and `M-g g` (both bound to `go-to-line`) will take them to the line of his choosing (provided they knows the number of the target line, of course).

 Surprisingly few Emacs users know that there is a similar way to jump